 Throughout 2018 Kneat focused on product advancement and new customer acquisition.
 Kneat announced seven new customers and scaling at two existing customers.
-The profile of the new customers is large, multinational enterprises; five being multi-national life sciences companies and two being customers in the supply chain to the life sciences industry.
-These new customers added to Kneat's potential target sites within existing customers, which is now in excess of 200 sites and up from approximately 15 sites at the end of 2017.
+The profile of the new customers is large, multinational enterprises, five being multi-national life sciences companies and two being customers in the supply chain to the life sciences industry.
+These new customers add to Kneat's potential target sites within existing customers, which is now in excess of 200 sites and up from approximately 15 sites at the end of 2017.
 These potential sites within existing customers represent a revenue opportunity and area of potential growth for Kneat.
 One of Kneat's goals and objectives is to convert these potential sites within signed customers to license sales in the coming years.
-A summary of key announcements made during fiscal 2018 are outlined below: